VedadOhran/qa_practice_robot_framework/README.md

 POST /api/v1/simulate/token
 Simulate an endpoint that returns a JWT token.
 Use admin for both username and password.

-To execute the full UI test suite, run the following command from the project root: robot -d results Tests/API/employee_api.robot
+To execute the full API test suite, run the following command from the project root: robot -d results Tests/API/employee_api.robot